Anthony Johnson (fighter): Ultimate Fighting Championship

-Johnson made his UFC debut at UFC Fight Night 10, knocking out Chad Reiner just thirteen seconds into the first round.
+Johnson made his UFC debut at UFC Fight Night 10, knocking out Chad Reiner thirteen seconds into the first round.
 He had taken the fight on less than a week's notice, replacing an injured Steve Bruno, who had torn his rotator cuff.
 He was also seen in a previous video for The Ultimate Fighter trying out for season six, however for undisclosed reasons he was not on the show.

 In his next bout, he faced Rich Clementi at UFC 76.
 He lost the fight via rear-naked choke submission in round two.

 After his first professional loss, Johnson then faced Tom Speer at UFC Fight Night: Florian vs. Lauzon.
 He won the fight via knockout early in round one.

 Johnson's next fight was against Kevin Burns, at UFC Fight Night: Silva vs. Irvin aired live on Spike TV on July 19, 2008.
 Johnson was repeatedly poked in the eyes throughout the bout, with Burns receiving multiple warnings.
 In round three, Johnson would again be poked in the eye, resulting in a cracked retina that rendered him unable to continue.
 However, referee Steve Mazzagatti controversially declared Burns the winner via technical knockout.
 Johnson appealed the loss, but it was denied due to a 'lack of remedy'.

 Johnson fought Kevin Burns again in a rematch at The Ultimate Fighter 8 Finale.
 Johnson won the match by knocking Burns out via head kick.
 The knockout was awarded "Knockout of The Night" and a $25,000 bonus.

 Johnson fought Luigi Fioravanti at UFC Fight Night: Lauzon vs. Stephens on February 7, 2009.
 He won via technical knockout in the first round.

 Johnson was scheduled to fight Matt Brown at the TUF 9 Finale, but had to pull out after suffering a knee injury.
 Johnson instead fought Japanese judoka Yoshiyuki Yoshida at UFC 104.
 Johnson weighed in at 176 pounds, five pounds over the welterweight non-title bout limit of 171, and was forced to forfeit 20% of his fight purse.
 Johnson knocked out Yoshida 41 seconds into the first round, but was not eligible for the Knockout of the Night bonus due to missing weight.